MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_eat_carried_item.md

 # Entity Documentation - minecraft:behavior.eat_carried_item

-`minecraft:behavior.eat_carried_item` allows an entity to eat any item in its inventory and gain the benefits of the item.
+`minecraft:behavior.eat_carried_item` compels an entity to eat any item in its inventory and gain the benefits of the item.

 >[!IMPORTANT]
 > `minecraft:behavior.eat_carried_item` requires food items to be in the entity's inventory in order to eat the food.